tegacodes/sat-dl/README.md

 	* crop_image makes jpg thumb of the real color image

 ##Troubleshooting
-* if your folder path has a space in it, the python script will fail.
+* if your folder path has a space in it, the python script may fail.
 (Run pwd in the terminal to see if your path has this problem.
 Rename directories without a space and set up the virtual envr again to fix.)

 For more on Landsat 8 bands, see these guides by the ever brilliant Charlie Lloyd:
 * [Putting Landsat 8’s Bands to Work](https://blog.mapbox.com/putting-landsat-8s-bands-to-work-631c4029e9d1)